27410/27410-2020-group-project-group-14-vitamin-d-production/README.md

 1. [1-Code_Heterologous-pathway.ipynb](1-Code_Heterologous-pathway.ipynb) - this document covers the model and addition of the heterologous reactions.

-2. [2-Code_Carbon-sources.ipynb](2-Code_Carbon-sources.ipynb) - this document covers analysis of what carbon source may be most efficient.
+2. [2-Code_PPP.ipynb](2-Code_PPP.ipynb) - this document covers the phenotypic phase plan analysis of manual knock-outs.

-3. [3-Code_PPP.ipynb](3-Code_PPP.ipynb) - this document covers the phenotypic phase plan analysis of manual knock-outs.
+3. [3-Code_Carbon-sources.ipynb](3-Code_Carbon-sources.ipynb) - this document covers analysis of what carbon source may be most efficient.

 4. [4-Code_Automatic-optimization.ipynb](4-Code_Automatic-optimization.ipynb) - This document covers automatic optimization attempts such as optGene